EngreitzLab/variant-flowfish/README.md

 Information from the Amplicon Table is pulled into the Sample Sheet by the 'AmpliconID' column.

 Required columns:

     AmpliconID                  Arbitrary name of the amplicon
-    AmpliconSeq       Full genomic sequence to align to GuideSpacer       Spacer sequence of the gRNA around which to quantify edits (no PAM)
+    AmpliconSeq                 Full genomic sequence to align to GuideSpacer                 Spacer sequence of the gRNA around which to quantify edits (no PAM) QuantificationWindowStart   Zero-based coordinate [) with respect to the start of the amplicon QuantificationWindowEnd     Zero-based coordinate [) with respect to the start of the amplicon

 To do:  Add additional parameters here to control the crispresso2 quantification window.